LOST LADS Lost in Puerto Rico & Dominican Republic

 πΊοΈ Off-Trail Tips

-The cave club and Avenida Venezuela are NOT in any guidebook.
+La Guacara Taina and Avenida Venezuela are NOT in any guidebook.
 This is real Santo Domingo nightlife.
-Dembow is the sound of the DR β think reggaeton's wilder cousin.
-Avenida Venezuela on a Saturday night is pure chaos and it's incredible.
+Dembow is the sound of the DR β faster and rawer than reggaeton.
+Think El Alfa, Rochy RD, Tokischa.
+Avenida Venezuela on a Saturday night is pure chaos and it's the most Dominican experience you'll have on the entire trip.
+When you're standing in a colmadon at 2am with dembow shaking the walls and a $1.70 Presidente in your hand, you'll know you're not in tourist territory anymore.

 Sunday, May 17

-Survive the hangover.
-Pack.
-Uber to SDQ airport.
+No rush.
+No activities.
+Just pack, recover from last night, and Uber to SDQ airport (Las AmΓ©ricas International, 20-30min from Zona Colonial, ~$10-15).
 Fly home as changed men.
 Legends of Latin America. π«‘

 Packing List